 - Have we considered the cost of capture?

 Have we accounted for the additional costs that are required to maintain a new capability and capture the savings associated with a change?
-Costs could include new business functions created to maintain master data, or business process designs, the changes associated with new hiring or severance, or quick hit projects targeted at capturing short term wins.
+Costs could include new business functions created to maintain master data, business process designs, the changes associated with new hiring or severance, or quick hit projects targeted at capturing short term wins.

 - What are the consequences of our assumed deployment approach?